 Effective Date: November 5, 2020

 Contacts: Associate Chancellor, OAE

-The University of Illinois at Chicago (“the University” or “UIC”) is committed to full inclusion and participation of people with disabilities in all aspects of university life.
-The University seeks to provide an academic, social, and physical environment that makes persons with disabilities integral to the diversity of perspectives that is vital to an academic community.
+The University of Illinois Chicago (“the university” or “UIC”) is committed to full inclusion and participation of people with disabilities in all aspects of university life.
+The university seeks to provide an academic, social, and physical environment that makes persons with disabilities integral to the diversity of perspectives that is vital to an academic community.

 Individuals who require service animals are permitted to have such animals in all Public Areas of University Property.

 Service animals are also permitted in on-campus housing.
 Students and employees who intend to have their service animal reside with them in on-campus housing are encouraged to notify Campus Housing.

 Employees who require the use of a service animal in their workplace must make a request for reasonable employment accommodations through the OAE.

 Students who require the use of a service animal in the classroom are strongly encouraged to contact the Disability Resource Center.
 Students who require the use of a service animal while providing clinical care to patients in the facilities of the University of Illinois Hospital and Health Sciences System must make a request for a reasonable accommodation through the Disability Resource Center, pursuant to the University of Illinois Hospital and Clinics Management Policy and Procedures (LD 4.05).

 The ADA defines a service animal as any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Other species of animals, whether wild or domestic, trained or untrained, are not considered service animals.
 The work or tasks performed by a service animal must be directly related to the individual’s disability.
 The provision of emotional support, well-being, comfort, or companionship are not considered work or tasks for purposes of the definition of a service animal.